arc363/Film-Picker/README.md

 ## My first authentic coding project, created in October 2022, and put to good use multiple times since.

-Problem: how to randomly pick a film to watch next, without personal preference influencing the outcome?
+**Problem**: how to randomly pick a film to watch next, without personal preference influencing the outcome?

-Solution: use Film Picker to choose...
+**Solution**: use Film Picker to choose...

 ...a source at random

 ...a film from that source at random

 ### How to use Film Picker